Ar7eniyan/sway-alttab/README.md

 ## Configuration

 To use this program, you'll need to find the input device file for your keyboard.
 Input device files are placed by the Linux kernel in `/dev/input/eventN`.
-There are some tools to show the available input devices: for example `evtest` or `libinput debug-events`.
+There are some tools to show the available input devices: for example `sudo evtest` or `sudo libinput debug-events`.
 Without using any third-party software, the names and other attributes of input devices can be found by `cat /proc/bus/input/devices`.

 ### Seting up the permissions for keyboard input/output to work